avpripri/avpripri/eHP-18.md

 Figure 90kts cruise, total distance 300nm.

 But this configuration lends itself to a new kind of mission as well...
 Take off, cruise heading wherever the conditions are best locally that day, soar as you go.
 End of the day power up and head home.
 In theory, you could use 3.5hrs of power over 4-8hrs of power/gliding, using streets, one could several hundreds of miles in a day, find a charger and head home the next day.

+# competition
+This opens a whole new kind of avition competition...
+How far can you get in a day in an electric aircraft?
+You'd have to optimize for atmospheric thermal efficiency (like a soaring competition), solar recharge rate (don't fly under the clouds) and charge management.
+It would be very interesting to see where this could go.